Application Fee Waived

 Make sure the program you are selecting starts on the semester for which you are applying.
 DO NOT APPLY FOR MORE THAN ONE PROGRAM.
-Follow the link below to view the Program Start Date on the Program Requirement Guide for your particular program of interest:

 The College is asking you to provide information that includes private information under state and federal law.
 You are not legally required to provide the information the College is requesting, however, the College may not be able to effectively process your application if you do not provide sufficient information.
 With some exceptions, unless you consent to further release of private information, access to this information will be limited to school officials, including faculty who have legitimate educational interests in the information.
 Under certain circumstances, federal and state laws authorize release of private information without your consent